jackmaden/philosophybreak/src/pages/articles/why-death-is-nothing-to-fear-lucretius-epicureanism/index.md

 For Lucretius, this is one and the same worry.
 Our lust for life and our fear of death are the same thought, merely framed differently.
 By fretting about not having enough time with our loved ones, by not completing what we want to complete in life — we are really fretting about death.
 And, as Lucretius puts it, “it is this evil and excessive desire for life that makes us tremble with doubts and forebodings”:

->“People often feel a weight on their minds that bears down upon them and exhausts them.
-But if they could only know what are its causes, they would not live their lives in the way we so often observe: no one knowing what they want, everyone wanting to change their position in life, as if they could thereby lay down their burdens…”
+>People often feel a weight on their minds that bears down upon them and exhausts them.
+But if they could only know what are its causes, they would not live their lives in the way we so often observe: no one knowing what they want, everyone wanting to change their position in life, as if they could thereby lay down their burdens…

 Indeed, it is this unfocused longing for life, springing from a fear of death, that makes us so indecisive, so unhappy with our lot, so wanting for things we don’t have: “our mouths are always gaping open,” as Lucretius puts it, “with a constant thirst for life.”